Course Content

 The main idea behind the t-test is that it follows the t-distribution.
 For it to be true, a few important assumptions are made:

-- Homogeneity of variance.
-The variances of the two groups being compared must be roughly equal.
+- Homogeneity of Variance.
+The variances of the two compared groups should be approximately the same;

 - Normality.
-Both samples should be approximately Normally distributed.
+Both samples should roughly follow a Normal distribution;

-- Independence The samples are independent.
-This means the values in one group cannot be influenced by the values in the other group.
+- Independence.
+The samples need to be independent, implying that the values in one group shouldn't be influenced by those in the other group.

-The t-test may not provide accurate results if the assumptions are not met.
+It's important to note that the t-test may yield inaccurate results if these assumptions are not met.

 There are different types of t-tests that handle violations of some of the assumptions: